svenguenther/cobaya/README.rst

-*OLÉ emulator*, an native emulator for Cobaya
+*OLÉ emulator*, a native emulator for Cobaya
 ===================================================

 *Code under progress!*